gabrielchuv/SE7/Portfolio/UXDesign.md

 </p>
 <br></br>

-4. **Once the user have entered in all their food items, they can navigate to the statistics page and view their results.
+4. **Once the user have entered in all of their food items, they can navigate to the statistics page and view their results.
 A cost breakdown is included to help the user understand how much money they have wasted.
 In addition, the user can view the impact their waste have on the environment.
-Lastly, a food breakdown is included to help the user better understand which food item they are wasting the most**
+Finally, a food breakdown is included to help the user better understand which food item they are wasting the most**

 <p align="center">
 <img src="Images/UXDesign/stats-cal.gif">